george-eastman-museum/LTO-Documentation/README.md

 ## Installation - Prerequisites
 ### Linux
-Depending on your specific needs, you will need to install some or all of the following:
+Depending on your specific needs, you will must first install some or all of the following:
 - `mt-st` - for tape control
 - `mtx` - for auto-loaders and tape libraries
 - `ltfs` - Install the reference implementation from [here](https://github.com/LinearTapeFileSystem/ltfs "ltfs reference implementation")